jrapala/Storefront-App/README.md

 # Storefront-App
 ### Week 12 Homework: Node.js &amp; MySQL Assignment: Storefront CLI App

+---
 ## Overview

-*Storefront-App* is a CLI app that lets users load items from a MySQL database and purchase a specific quantity of items all via the command line.
+*Storefront-App* is a CLI app that lets users load items from a MySQL database and interact with the database according to their role.
+All interactions occur via the command line.

+As a Customer, a user may purchase a specific quantity of items available in the store.
 When a user makes a request to purchase, the quantity desired is checked against the database before the purchase is made.
-If an appropriate quanity of product exists, the database is updated after the purchase is completed.
+If an appropriate quantity of product exists, the purchase is completed, and the database is updated.

+As a Manager, a user may choose to do any of the following:

+1. View all products that are for sale.
+2. View products that are low in inventory (in this case, fewer than 5 units in stock).
+3. Add more inventory to an existing product.
+This will update the database.
+4. Add a new product to the store.
+This will update the database.

 This application provides a simple way for a user to interact with an inventory database that a store may have for their products.
-A user's purchase will immediately update the database.
+Different script exists for different roles (customer or manager), which provide the appropriate actions each role may need.

 The syntax I used to build the database that I am using in my examples can be found in `storefrontschema.sql`.

+---
-## Walkthrough
+## Customer View Walkthrough - `bamazonCustomer.js`

 1. After installing your dependencies using `npm install`, use node to run `bamazonCustomer.js`